 figure 2 suggests.
 Also, the model in figure 2 is,

-Related to this is the idea that
+Related to this is the idea that strategies that each

-that each

-scientist or engineer chooses is highly personal
+scientist or engineer chooses is highly personal or

 genetically-determined or experientially-acquired

-model in figure 2 below, I
+important limitations of the model in figure 2 below, I

 suggest that it is useful as a starting point for

 & technology.
-It could be used,
+It could be used, for example, to

 scientists and engineers may sometimes use.
 From the top to